-Part-time regular employees working twenty (20) or more hours per week (thirty (30) or more for those hired on or after July 1, 2012) shall be eligible to enroll in the City's health insurance plan.
-However, the City's share shall be one-half (1/2) that for full-time regular employee.
+Part-time regular employees working thirty (30) or more hours per week, shall be eligible to enroll in the City's health insurance plan.
+However, the City's share shall be one-half (1/2) that for full-time regular employee (full-time is defined as forty (40) hours per week).
 Part-time regular employees working less than the required number of hours shall not be eligible for the coverage.